Chapter 1 free, below

 She climbed the stairs of her home, passed the exit off the stairs to her living room and carried on up to her kitchen area.
 She threw her rucksack, camera and satnav into a corner, emptied the carrier bags into the fridge and cupboards and undressed in the corridor.
 Moving next door to the bathroom she showered and, towel-wrapped she climbed another flight to the bedroom area and dressed to go out.
 She put on tight but real denim jeans (jeggins were a young woman’s cheat and looked like a cheat) that took an age to get on while laying on her back on her bed, but they felt a million miles away from loose cargo trousers with a wet stain on the bum and added to the jeans a white shirt-blouse, crisp and clean but see-through enough to show off the lacy bra and with a calculated number of buttons left undone.
 The heels she chose because of their complete incompatibility with the cobbled streets around her home and the fact that they were the complete opposite of hiking boots.
 She added a bullet to the empty slot in the chamber of her gun, placed the gun in her safe, went out to the nearest local pub and got thoroughly legless, on her own with nobody to talk to and nobody that she particularly wanted to talk to and, let’s face it, what conversation could she have?
 “Hi, thingy, what did you do today?”
 She was, of course, completely unaware and uncaring about the vulnerable state she was getting herself into after every vodka and orange taken.

-Waiting For Kitto is set at first in Cornwall England before our strong girl hero takes us on an adventure novel for adults through Greek Islands and France.
+Set at first in Cornwall England before our strong girl hero takes us on an adventure novel for adults through Greek Islands and France.
 This thriller in the sun is full of female intrigue and is a strong female adventure described as an ideal holiday read.